openalea-incubator/VirtualBerry/README.md

 	conda install -c conda-forge R r-desolve

-If you have an existing R installation, R version should be <4.2 to be compatible with rpy2
+Note that if you have an existing R installation, R version should be <4.2 to be compatible with rpy2.

-find the path to R by typing in a console :
+Find the path to R by typing in a console :

 	R.home()

-define an environment variable R_HOME pointing to this path.
+Define an environment variable R_HOME pointing to this path.

-install rpy2:
+Install rpy2:

 	conda install -c conda-forge pandas rpy2

-clone project and run setup:
+Clone project and run setup:

     git clone https://github.com/openalea-incubator/VirtualBerry.git
     cd VirtualBerry